Claude Code Mastery

 These instructions persist across every interaction, ensuring the model respects your design decisions even when you forget to mention them in individual prompts.
 Claude Code will even retroactively remove emojis from previously generated components when you add this rule.

 As your application grows, the style guide becomes increasingly valuable.
 New pages reference the same component patterns.
 New developers on your team (or new AI sessions) can look at /style-guide and immediately understand the visual language.
+On Developers Digest, the design system serves that same role for the live site.

 When you need to evolve the design - say, adjusting button padding or updating the primary color - you update the style guide first, then propagate changes to existing pages.
 This mirrors how professional design systems work at companies building production applications.